 sudo at the beginning of this command allows you to execute commands with

 root, is the superuser and has complete control over the computer; one wrong command could destroy the whole system.
 It is best practice to use

 sudo instead of logging in as

 root for commands that need this level of permission.
-If you want to give the newly created user root access, you must add them to the
+If you want to give the newly created user sudo access, you must add them to the

 sudo group.
 Use